-By now, you’ve probably been warned about the symptoms of a concussion.
-But did you know that, in many instances, these symptoms don’t occur until a few hours after an injury?
+By now, you've probably been warned about the symptoms of a concussion.
+How long after a head injury can symptoms occur?
+In many instances, these symptoms don't occur until a few hours after an injury?

 After a traumatic accident, a sports injury or a fall, the symptoms of a concussion can be immediate or latent.

-"For some people, the symptoms after a concussion may not become apparent until later in the day,” says Beth Kolar, advanced clinician at Bryn Mawr Rehabilitation Hospital, part of Main Line Health.
-“After getting home or even the next day, they may start to develop a headache, or other post concussive symptoms.”
+"For some people, the symptoms after a concussion may not become apparent until later in the day," says Beth Kolar, advanced clinician at Bryn Mawr Rehabilitation Hospital, part of Main Line Health, who explains that delayed concussion symptoms may present 24 to 48 hours after and injury.
+"After getting home or even the next day, they may start to develop a headache, or other post concussive symptoms."

 The symptoms one develops can vary from person to person, and may include headaches, nausea, dizziness, difficulty remembering, fogginess, irritability, difficulty sleeping or trouble balancing.
 Symptoms can vary so greatly that it's difficult to pinpoint what exactly you might experience and when.